mo65535/install-on-CN/README.md

 A guide to installing various programs on the CN machines, where we do not have root/sudo permissions.

-The guide assumes you have an SSH client and have already SSHed into the CN gateway (cn0) and from there, a computation CN machine that isn't too heavily loaded.
-If the software were built for cn0, it wouldn't work on the other CN machines (which are all 64-bit) and all the compiling would cause unnecessary load on cn0.

 In the few steps that involve editing a text file, this guide refers to the console-based editor, nano, which will not require X11 forwarding on the SSH connections.
 If you wish to use a graphical text editor, such as gedit, be sure to enable X11 for both SSH connections (local to gateway *and* gateway to CN) with the -X command line option, `ssh -X <USER>@<HOST>`.

+The guide assumes you have an SSH client and have already SSHed into the CN gateway (cn0) and from there, a usable CN machine that isn't too heavily loaded. **We want to minimize the load on cn0, so don't build software there.** Furthermore, its 32-bit OS means that executables built for cn0 won't work on the CN machines which are intended for computation.

 ## Explanation of folders